 Our team of researchers at Naval Postgraduate School (NPS) will utilize a multi-disciplinary MBSE approach to model and develop a methodology that leads to the output analyses of the combat systems effectiveness as inputs for the design process.
 This effort leverages recent NPS research sponsored by the Office of Naval Research (ONR) in support of ship design.
 The effort will be led by students and faculty from the Systems Engineering department.
-The FY13 objective will be to integrate processes and tools such as systems architecting and development, various simulation technologies, and statistical design of experiments to demonstrate an understanding of the survivability of a family of systems comprised of combat vehicles to achieve a single mission based solely on the measures of effectiveness for that mission.
-For the longer term, the team will develop a methodology for effectiveness-based engineering design that includes the integration of system of systems architecture, combat systems, and combat operations, as well as related life cycle cost concerns from the perspective of multiple missions.
+The FY13 objective will be to integrate processes and tools such as systems architecting and development, various simulation technologies, and statistical design of experiments.
+The data generated from these modeling experiments will be used to generate an evaluation matrix for the effects of combined combat vehicle design attributes on operational criteria that affects vehicle and crew survivability.
 The impacts of combat system capability and technology trade-offs will be examined and include consideration of cost, risk, and system effectiveness in multiple criteria survivability trade space analysis.
+The objective will be to model survivability of the vehicles and crew members in the context of two different mission scenarios.
+For the longer term, the team will develop a methodology for effectiveness-based engineering design that includes that integration of system of systems architecture, combat systems and combat operations, as well as related life cycle cost concerns from the perspective of multiple missions and unit types.
+This methodology will be tailorable to meet the needs of the user, by identifying the necessary process, tools, data and resources required.

+For the purpose of our modeling and analysis survivability we will consider survivability to mean the ability of a system to minimize the impact of a finite disturbance on value delivery.
+The system in our case can be a vehicle, convoy (network), or an extended system of systems that includes remote sensors and fixed assets as well as vehicles.
+The finite disturbance historically takes the form of rocket or mortar fire, buried improvised explosive devices (IEDs), gunfire, sensor jamming, and physical barriers or alterations to the terrain.
+In a net-centric warfare context, disturbances also include overt and covert network attacks, surveillance, and communications anomalies (disruptions and unauthorized access).
+Value delivery refers to the preservation of the assets necessary for mission success with an emphasis on force protection.

+We will research and model methods to reduce both the likelihood and magnitude of a disturbance and will focus on the effects of trading attributes beyond armor (e.g., stealth, agility, speed, or resilience).
+By carefully considering a properly selected range of attributes we will be able to help guide and inform choices about the composition of vehicles supporting warfighter operations at the Battalion level from an outcome-based perspective.

 Problem

 The idea that increasing lethality or mobility would also increase protection has been supported with professional military judgment, but no analytic metrics have been developed that can trade the weight of armor protection for increased mobility or increased lethality.
 Improvements in protection must be understood and quantified from a systems perspective, specifically in understanding the associated trade-offs.
-Understanding this trade space is critical for the decision maker in considering and approving combat vehicle capabilities, or even the composition of a tactical ground maneuver force engaged in various combat missions.
+Materiel components and non-materiel functions and features that can be incorporated into vehicle designs and organizational activities comprise the trade space that will be studied.
+Combining the impacts of these trade space parameters on the statistical operational performance of the organization’s missions is crucial for the decision maker to cost effectively define needed and desired combat vehicle capabilities and to develop integrated doctrine, organization, training, materiel, leadership and education, personnel and facilities adjustments (DOTLMPF) that will effectively and efficiently support tactical ground maneuvers for combined arms mission scenarios.